Crowne Plaza Glasgow

-Crowne Plaza Glasgow is a high-rise hotel in the Finnieston area of Glasgow, Scotland.
+Crowne Plaza Glasgow is a 17–storey high-rise hotel in the Finnieston area of Glasgow, Scotland.
 Originally opened in 1989, it is a 4-star property on the banks of the River Clyde adjacent to the SEC Centre, the SEC Armadillo and the OVO Hydro.
 The building (along with the adjacent SEC Campus buildings), is frequently used as one of the most recognisable images of the modern Clydeside.

 Background

 The need for a new hotel next to the SEC had been recognised since the scheme's inception - the initial plans for the building were first unveiled in 1984.
 The Glasgow Hoteliers' Association blocked the plans initially claiming that the city did not need any more hotel capacity, but later relented when an agreement was struck with the Scottish Development Agency (SDA) that it would only contribute taxpayer funding to new hotels of up to 200 bedrooms.

 However, further controversy erupted two years later when it was revealed that the SDA's grant to the project totalled £3.4M, whilst at the same time the plans had now grown in size that the proposed hotel now had 300 bedrooms - effectively breaching the earlier agreement that the Glasgow Hoteliers' Association had reached with the SDA.
 Nonetheless, the then Secretary of State for Scotland, Malcolm Rifkind approved the development, and groundbreaking began in 1987.